Twins vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in five of their past 10 games and have won three of those contests.
+- The Twins have played as the favorite in five of their past 10 games and won four of those contests.

-- In their last 10 games with a total, the Twins and their opponents have combined to hit the over five times.
+- When it comes to hitting the over, the Twins and their opponents are 5-5-0 in their last 10 games with a total.

-- The Twins have four wins against the spread in their last eight chances.
+- The Twins have four wins against the spread in their last nine chances.

 Read More About This Game